 That said, one can’t subsist on blogosphere nostalgia—and there is no point in doing anything in 2020 without radical optimism.
 We’ve put a lot of thought into HOLO 2.5 as a platform, a major goal for its design was to fuse our collaborations with cultural producers into Dossiers, web-based research publications that run in parallel with event and exhibition programming, they happen here in real-time and are then archived for posterity (e.g. take a look at our Digital Economies Reader).
 We are also excited to pull Stream, our fold-out art, science, and technology news ticker out of the magazine and into infinite scroll; other sections from the magazine including our in-depth artist features (from both our archives and a slate of forthcoming new profiles) will join it online soon.
 By late next year, where the magazine begins and this website ends will be a little blurry.

-We are excited to reveal something we’ve been working on for a long time: Dossiers, web-based research publications that run in parallel with event and exhibition programming.
-These thematic folios are a place for experimenting with editorial formats and to archive knowledge produced during festivals and residencies, and in labs.
+We are excited to introduce Dossiers, web-based research publications that run in parallel with event and exhibition programming.
+These thematic folios are a place for experimenting with editorial formats and to archive knowledge produced during festivals and residencies and in labs.

 So, what do these changes for existing or prospective HOLO readers?

-Existing HOLO Subscribers: You don’t have to do anything!
-We’ll transfer your subscription to grant you full access to this site, and you’ll get a copy of HOLO 3 when it is published next year.
+Existing HOLO 3 pre-orders: You don’t have to do anything!
+We’ll transfer your reader account to grant you full access to this site, and you’ll get a copy of HOLO 3 when it is published next year.
 Keep your eyes peeled on your inbox for further details.

-Everyone Else: In the coming months we’ll roll out a subscription system, and signing up will pre-order the copy of our magazine and grant you access to subscriber-only content here on the site; It’ll renew yearly, and cost the same as ordering a copy of HOLO did in the past.
+Everyone Else: In the coming months we’ll roll out a reader system, and signing up will pre-order the copy of our magazine and grant you access to reader-only content here on the site; It’ll renew yearly, and cost the same as ordering a copy of HOLO did in the past.